Ayo-Cyber/slm-packager/docs/QUICKSTART.md

-# SLM Packager - Quickstart Guide
+# SLM Packager - Guide

 This guide walks you through initializing and running your first Small Language Model using SLM Packager.